Everything you need to know about auto insurance with a vanishing deductible.

 The Hartford's disappearing deductible is a little different than other companies.
 First, you need to have five years of accident-free driving, and three of those years need to be with The Hartford.
 If you qualify for this, your collision deductible will reduce by $150.
 Each additional year after the five years will be met by a $50 reduction from your deductible amount.
 This program is only available through The Hartford's Advantage Plus package.

 Liberty Mutual’s disappearing deductible program is called a Deductible Fund and they market it almost like a bank account.
 Upon signing up for the deductible fund, you earn $100 in the “deductible fund” account which goes to your collision deductible if you file a claim.
 Then, like other policies, your deductible decreases by $100 each year you haven’t had an accident until your car insurance deductible is $0.
 Unlike The Hartford, you do not need to be accident-free in order to qualify for this program.

 Vanishing deductibles and accident forgiveness are often grouped together in optional auto policy packages by car insurance companies despite meaning different things.
 Accident forgiveness doesn’t have anything to do with your car insurance deductible, but rather the higher premium that comes after an at-fault accident.
-With accident forgiveness, your first at-fault accident is “forgiven” i.e., you’re not penalized for it.
-While the exact specifications vary by company, it can save you from the average $767 premium increase from an at-fault accident.
+With accident forgiveness, your first at-fault accident is “forgiven,” i.e., you’re not penalized for it.
+While the exact specifications vary by company, it can save you from the premium increases associated with an at-fault collision.

 The phrase, “is it worth it?” is a pretty personal question regardless of what the “it” is describing.
 But, in order to really see if this vanishing deductible policy is worth it, you should consider some questions if you’re thinking of adding this type of policy.